Cladribine (Leustat ®, LITAK ®)

 Back to top

-Effects on nervous system
+Effects on the nervous system

-It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned above.
+It’s important to let your doctor know straight away if you feel unwell or have any severe side effects, even if they’re not mentioned here.

 Back to top

-This section is based on our Cladribine factsheet which has been compiled using information from a number of reliable sources, including:
+This section has been compiled using information from a number of reliable sources including:

-electronic Medicines Compendium (eMC). www.medicines.org.uk (accessed July 2013).
+electronic Medicines Compendium (eMC). medicines.org.uk (accessed July 2013).